grcatterall/tdd-ts-adventure/README.md

 ## Phase 3: Bonus

 Add new types of enemies, items and rooms.
-Run the game using `node game.js` to see your code changes in action.
+Run the game using `npm start` to see your code changes in action.